 1. Rhodes East

-In the area between the railway line and Concord Road north of Mary Street East in Rhodes, the former Liberal NSW Government in 2021 announced plans for 3,600 dwellings in place of the existing ~140 dwellings, plus an additional 600 new dwellings west of the railway line – a 55% increase in the population.
-In 2024, the Labor NSW government announced bonus height of 30% for buildings with affordable housing – almost all new buildings being built in Rhodes will consequently be taller and the expected population will be even greater.
+In the area between the railway line and Concord Road north of Mary Street East in Rhodes, the former Liberal NSW Government in 2021 announced plans for 3,600 dwellings in place of the existing ~140 dwellings, plus an additional 600 new dwellings west of the railway line.
+Then in 2024, the Labor NSW government announced bonus height of 30% for buildings with affordable housing – almost all new buildings being built in Rhodes will consequently be taller and the expected population will be even greater – an expected eventual increase of 65% increase above the 2024 population.
 Note that that affordable housing will only be provided for 15 years – the developer retains ownership, and regains full control after the first 15 years.

 The government’s transport proposals (including a ferry wharf) are inadequate for current residents’ needs, let alone the future needs of Rhodes and Wentworth Point residents.